miaomiao1205/xir_BDUMDR/README.md

 ### 3.2 False Negative Selection <a name="false-negative-selection"></a>

-Run the following python script for false negative selection.
+Please run the following python script for false negative selection.

 ```bash
 cd Src
 python hard_neg/false_neg_select.py
 ```

 The candidate negatives beyond false negatives will place in the /Output/select folder.

 ## 4. LLM-aided Hard Negative Generation <a name="llm-aided-hard-negative-generation"></a>

-First, run the following python script to select data with less than 30 hard negatives for negatives generation.
+First, please run the following python script to select data with less than 30 hard negatives for negatives generation.

 ```bash
 cd Src